| Description:

 positions available on the Reserve Board.

-increase as jobs are added above the number of jobs working on
+While the number of positions on the Reserve Board mayincrease as jobs are added above the number of jobs working on

 June I, 1988, it will not fall below the number initially